KleberVales/Java-SE-21-Developer/README.md

 2. Exploring a Bottom-Up Migration Strategy
 3. Exploring a Top-Down Migration Strategy
 4. Splitting a Big Project into Modules
+5. Failing to Compile with a Cyclic Dependency

 ## Chapter 13: Concurrency